crowdwave/esp32amradiofromsdcard/README.md

 **For best results, connect/solder the wire from the esp32 directly to the radio antenna.
 Keep this wire as sort as you can.**

+To minimise transmitting interference:
-Put the esp32 in a shielded box.
-Put ferrite beads on the wire, Wrap it all in rf shielding tape.
+- Put the esp32 in a shielded box.
+- Put ferrite beads on the wire.
+- Wrap it all in rf shielding tape.
+- Make the wire from the esp32 as short as you can, and solder it directly into the antenna port of the radio you want to play on.

 ## ------ File Preparation Instructions ------